This Minestrone Soup is not only delicious and comforting, but it’s also really nutritious! It makes a hearty meal or side.

 How to Make Minestrone Soup

 VEGGIES.
-Chop up veggies.
 Heat oil in a large stock pot over medium heat and add the onion, carrots, and celery.
-Cook for about 5 minutes until onions are tender.
-Add the garlic and cook 30 seconds.
+Cook for about 5 minutes until the onions are tender.
+Add the garlic and cook for 30 seconds.

 BEANS.
-Stir in the seasonings and then the water, bouillon, tomatoes/tomato paste, kidney beans, barley, and Parmesan rind.
+Stir in the seasonings and then the water, bouillon, kidney beans, barley, and Parmesan rind.
 Bring to a boil.
-Cover, reduce heat and simmer for 30 minutes.
+Cover, reduce heat, and simmer for 30 minutes.

 PASTA.
-Add the pasta, garbanzo beans, and cabbage, cover and simmer 10 more minutes.
+Add the pasta, garbanzo beans, and cabbage, cover, and simmer for 10 more minutes.

-Pearl barley: It is barley that has had the outer shell removed and has been polished to remove most of the bran layer.
+Pearl barley is barley that has had the outer shell removed and has been polished to remove most of the bran layer.
 This type of barley is easier to eat because the harsh parts have already been taken off through processing.

-White pepper: White pepper is known for not having as complex a taste as black pepper.
-If you want to use black pepper then reduce the amount to ¾-1 tsp or to taste.
+White pepper is known for not having as complex a taste as black pepper.
+To use black pepper, reduce the amount to ¾-1 tsp or to taste.

-Mirepoix: This is a great cooking term.
+Mirepoix.
+This is a great cooking term.
 It refers to the flavor base that is made up of sautéed veggies.
-In this recipe it is made up of carrots, celery, and onion.
+This recipe is made up of carrots, celery, and onion.
 It provides a great flavor profile to build off in this soup.

+Make it healthier.
 This is a pretty healthy soup to begin with because it has a lot of veggies and beans.
-To make it healthier, use low sodium bouillon or broth, no cheese, and whole wheat pasta.
+To make this Minestrone Soup recipe healthier, use low sodium bouillon or broth, no cheese, and whole wheat pasta.

 To make this vegan, exclude the beef and chicken bouillon and parmesan cheese and substitute it for vegetable broth and vegan cheese.

+Change the texture.
 Thicken the soup by letting it sit on the stovetop for an extra 10-20 minutes, more of the water will evaporate and help the soup thicken.
-Thin the soup by adding in some extra water.
+Thin the soup by adding extra water.

-FREEZE leftovers in an airtight container.
-Just note that the pasta may be a little mushier than normal.
+FREEZE leftovers in an airtight freezer-safe container.
+Note that the pasta may be a little mushier than normal.